How did Zyzz die?

 Zyzz’s mother did not use the word “congenital” in her public statement.
 Nor is it present in the autopsy report.

-All in all, this seems to be a misquote or a misinterpretation.
+All in all, this seems to be a misquote or a misinterpretation of what his family said.
 That, or a journalist took certain “artistic liberties” while summarizing his death.

 These are both symptoms of an enlarged heart.